Complete logics for elementary team properties: Characterizing elementary team properties

 for all $M$ and all nonempty relations $A$.
-The first-order definable team properties are clearly both downward closed and union closed.
-It is worth noting that we are using the terminology ``definability" in two different semantic settings: Even though every first-order team property $\mathcal{P}$ is (trivially) definable by some first-order $\LL(R)$-sentence $\alpha(R)$ with an extra relation symbol $R$ (in the sense of (\ref{fo-def-definition}) with respect to the usual semantics of first-order logic), it does not necessarily follow that each such first-order team property $\mathcal{P}$ is definable by some first-order $\LL$-formula $\beta(\mathsf{v})$ without additional symbols in the team semantics sense (i.e., $\mathcal{P}_M=\mathcal{P}^\beta_M$ for all $M$).
+It is worth noting that we are using the terminology ``definability" in two different semantic settings: Even though every elementary team property $\mathcal{P}$ is (trivially) definable by some first-order $\LL(R)$-sentence $\alpha(R)$ with an extra relation symbol $R$ (in the sense of (\ref{fo-def-definition}) with respect to the usual semantics of first-order logic), it does not necessarily follow that each such first-order team property $\mathcal{P}$ is definable by some first-order $\LL$-formula $\beta(\mathsf{v})$ without additional symbols in the team semantics sense (i.e., $\mathcal{P}_M=\mathcal{P}^\beta_M$ for all $M$).
 As an illustration, consider the following two simple team properties of the empty vocabulary $\mathcal{L}_0$: